redpanda-ai/Meerkat/ROADMAP.md

 				* ***Meerkat Panel Processing***, 52 instances
 				* Meerkat Production Web Service, 9 instances
 				* Meerkat Unknown, 4 instances
+		* - [ ] Meet with Richa from Program Management to discuss architecture of Meerkat
+	* 3/7
+		* - [ ] Speak with Sanjay and team about prototype for building a web service panel for Meerkat
 2.  **Meerkat Team**, Matt
 	* 3/3
 		* - [ ] Conduct analysis on first 5000 labeled transactions, report results